Konamiman/MSX2-Technical-Handbook/md/Appendix2.md

 <p>&nbsp;</p>

 ## Changes from the original

 - In the explanation before [Figure A.3](#figure-a3--exponent-format), the indication about the excess 64 method has been added.

-- In [Figure A.3](#figure-a3--exponent-format), in the third byte, "63rd power of 10" has been corrected to "-63rd power of 10".

-- In the explanation before [Figure A.3](#figure-a3--exponent-format), the indication about the excess 64 method has been added.